christian-mv/google-maps-on-Qt/README.md

-# googlemaps-on-qml
+# Google maps plugin on Qt location.
-This repo shows how to add a customed google-maps plugin to your Qt/Qml app without using any web viewer.
+This repo shows how to add a customed google-maps plugin to your Qt app without using any web viewer but using the Qt location API.

 ![demostration gif](https://github.com/christian-mv/googlemaps-on-qml/blob/main/google-maps-qml-gif.gif?raw=true)